DevClate/365AutomatedLab/README.md

 ### Requirements

-* PowerShell Version:
+- PowerShell Version:
-  * 7.1+ Windows and Mac (Untested on Linux)
+  - 7.1+ Windows and Mac (Untested on Linux)
-* Modules
+- Modules
-  * ImportExcel v7.8.2+
+  - ImportExcel v7.8.2+
-  * ExchangeOnlineManagement v2.0.6+
+  - ExchangeOnlineManagement v2.0.6+
-  * Microsoft.Graph.Users v1.17.0+
+  - Microsoft.Graph.Users v1.17.0+
-  * Microsoft.Graph.Groups v1.17.0+
+  - Microsoft.Graph.Groups v1.17.0+
-  * Microsoft.Graph.Identity.DirectoryManagement v1.17.0+
+  - Microsoft.Graph.Identity.DirectoryManagement v1.17.0+
-  * Microsoft.Graph.Users.Actions v1.17.0+
+  - Microsoft.Graph.Users.Actions v1.17.0+
-  * PSFramework v1.8.289+
+  - PSFramework v1.8.289+
-  * PnP.PowerShell v2.2.0+
+  - PnP.PowerShell v2.2.0+
+  - Microsoft.Identity.Client v4.50.0.0

 ### Current Functions

-* Create Users and assign license
+- Create Users and assign license
-  * New-CT365User
+  - New-CT365User
-* Remove Users
+- Remove Users
-  * Remove-CT365User
+  - Remove-CT365User
-* Create the 4 types of Office 365 Groups/Distribution Lists
+- Create the 4 types of Office 365 Groups/Distribution Lists
-  * New-CT365Group
+  - New-CT365Group
-* Remove the 4 types of Office 365 Groups/Distribution Lists
+- Remove the 4 types of Office 365 Groups/Distribution Lists
-  * Remove-CT365Group
+  - Remove-CT365Group
-* Assign User to any of their 4 Office 365 Groups/Distribution Lists by Job Title and Location
+- Assign User to any of their 4 Office 365 Groups/Distribution Lists by Job Title and Location
-  * New-CT365GroupByUserRole
+  - New-CT365GroupByUserRole
-* Remove User from any of their 4 Office 365 Groups/Distribution Lists by Job Title and Location
+- Remove User from any of their 4 Office 365 Groups/Distribution Lists by Job Title and Location
-  * Remove-CT365GroupByUserRole
+  - Remove-CT365GroupByUserRole
-* Copy worksheets name to a csv file so you can copy those location-titles into your ValidateSet
+- Copy worksheets name to a csv file so you can copy those location-titles into your ValidateSet
-  * Copy-WorkSheetName
+  - Copy-WorkSheetName
-* Create your own 365DataEnvironment workbook with the job roles for your organization
+- Create your own 365DataEnvironment workbook with the job roles for your organization
-  * New-CT365DataEnvironment
+  - New-CT365DataEnvironment
-* Create a new SharePoint Site
+- Create a new SharePoint Site
-  * New-CT365SharePointSite
+  - New-CT365SharePointSite
-* Remove a SharePoint Site
+- Remove a SharePoint Site
-  * Remove-CT365SharePointSite
+  - Remove-CT365SharePointSite
-* Create Teams and channels
+- Create Teams and channels
-  * New-CT365Teams
+  - New-CT365Teams
-* Remove Teams and channels
+- Remove Teams and channels
-  * Remove-CT365Teams
+  - Remove-CT365Teams
+- Export Users from production to import template
+  - Export-CT365ProdUserToExcel

 ### Data

 In LabSources you will find an excel file named 365DataEnvironment.xlsx that has 3 main tabs.
 Any additional tabs will be for different location-jobtitle tabs.
 You can use this workbook as is in your test environment, or use it as a template for your own data.

-* Users: This will have all of the user's information you are creating including licensing information
+- Users: This will have all of the user's information you are creating including licensing information
-  * If you do not have a UsageLocation set, the licenses will not be added
+  - If you do not have a UsageLocation set, the licenses will not be added
-* Groups: This will have all the groups you want created
+- Groups: This will have all the groups you want created
-  * I do not have it assigning manager as of yet, but will in the future
+  - I do not have it assigning manager as of yet, but will in the future
-* Location-JobTitle: This will have all the groups that location and job title are suppose to have(Corresponds with JobRole Parameter).
+- Location-JobTitle: This will have all the groups that location and job title are suppose to have(Corresponds with JobRole Parameter).
-  * Originally I had these in a validateset, but opted out.
+  - Originally I had these in a validateset, but opted out.
 Let me know in the issues if they should be brought back
-* Teams: This will have all the Teams and Channels to be created
+- Teams: This will have all the Teams and Channels to be created
-  * I only have it for 2 additional channels, but please let me know if you need more
+  - I only have it for 2 additional channels, but please let me know if you need more
-* Sites: This will all of the SharePoint sites you want created
+- Sites: This will all of the SharePoint sites you want created
-  * You can create the 4 different types of SharePoint sites as well has select the template you want
+  - You can create the 4 different types of SharePoint sites as well has select the template you want

 In the future, I will have it so you can create random users using Doug Finke's PowerShellAI module and his ImportExcel module.
 Eventually, it will create the whole workbook!
 For now you can use ChatGPT with the prompt below to create your users.
 Feel free to customize the prompt for locations and departments that more match your environment if needed.